 There are predominantly timber fixed pane windows of various sizes throughout the building.
 Some openings have fixed panes with top hoppers and there are some 12-pane timber sash and case windows, predominantly to the east elevation.
 The roofs have straight stone skews and are covered with graded slates.
 There is a stone ridge cope to both blocks with a brick ridge apex stack and a tall ventilator with a fish weathervane indicator to the north block above the kiln.
 There is a ball finial at the gable ends of the south block.

 The mill lade is carried on a rubble embankment to an iron overshot wheel on the west wall.
 The water-wheel, of conventional construction with cast- iron rings and hubs and wooden axle, buckets and spokes, unusually has nine spokes rather than eight or ten.
 The wheel is of the pitchback type which turns the wheel towards the flow of water.
-Water is drawn from Loch Kinder down the lade into the mill pond then along a timber trough, or launder, and to the wheel.
+Water is drawn from into the mill pond then along a timber trough, or launder, and to the wheel.

 The interior of the mill building was seen in 2017.
 All interior machinery survives (renovated during restoration in 1982).
 Within the mill the loft was used for storage and to feed the hoppers which led the grain to the stone floor.
 The stones floor has three pairs of grinding stones and a shaking sieve.
 The ground floor houses the machinery which transmits power from the water supply to the grinding machinery above, together with ancillary processing machinery.
 The kiln room contains a floor of perforated cast iron plates supported on wrought iron bearers above a brick funnel.
 It has roof trusses of steel and a ventilator which is circular in section.

-Other structural features associated with the corn mill building include the mill pond, lade, sluices and fish pond (to the west) which are fed from nearby Loch Kindar.
+Other structural features associated with the corn mill building include the mill pond with dam, lade, sluices and fish pond (to the west) which was originally fed via a lade from nearby Loch Kindar.
 The sluices have granite boulder retaining walls.

-In accordance with Section 1 (4A) of the Planning (Listed Buildings and Conservation Areas) (Scotland) Act 1997 the following are excluded from the listing: lade to southeast of mill pond, channels into New Abbey Pow river, hardstanding, and all other structures, New Abbey.
+In accordance with Section 1 (4A) of the Planning (Listed Buildings and Conservation Areas) (Scotland) Act 1997 the following are excluded from the listing: car park to west of corn mill and disused curling pond to west of Loch Kindar lade.

 Statement of Special Interest

-The mill lade, or Sheep Burn, runs almost one and a half kilometres from Loch Kindar.
-It fed the mill pond and, when the mill pond was full, flowed over into the fish pond which lies adjacent to the New Abbey Pow (river).
-These features probably all have monastic origins.
-The curling pond near to the loch is probably a 19th century feature and forms part of the mill lade system to the southeast.
-The lade system to the southeast is partly ruinous and was not considered to be of special interest in listing terms (2017).
+The mill lade runs almost one and a half kilometres from Loch Kindar.
+It originally fed the mill pond and, when the mill pond was full, flowed over into the fish pond which lies adjacent to the New Abbey Pow (river).
+The lade system to the southeast is partly ruinous and discontinuous but probably has medieval origins and was associated with the Abbey.
+The curling pond near to the loch is a later 19th century feature and forms part of the mill lade system to the southeast.
+It was not considered to be of special interest in listing terms (2017).

 New Abbey Corn Mill is a property in care of the Scottish Ministers.